 - a commercial cleaning partnership paid by a local business to clean their offices

-The Tax rate notification for contractors IR330C lists the activities which you can get schedular payments for.
+The Tax rate notification for contractors - IR330C - lists the activities which schedular payments can be paid for.

 Choosing to get schedular payments

-a statement that your payments will be treated as voluntary schedular payments
+- a statement that the payments will be treated as voluntary schedular payments

 If you receive schedular payments you need to:

-- work out your tax rate and declare your tax rate to your payer, or
+- work out your tax rate and declare it to your payer, or

 - apply for a tax rate exemption and show your certificate of exemption to the person who pays you.